 What’s the right relational balance between these unhealthy extremes?

 A good relational balance involves family members recognizing that they have different emotions and can make independent decisions, while also recognizing that their decisions affect others.
 In these relationships a parent can see that their daughter is upset and anxious and can even empathize with her, but this does not get the parent into an aroused emotional state in which they feel like they have to fix the emotion (or that which caused the emotion) of their daughter.
 They empathize and show nurturing concern for their daughter but allow her the emotional space to solve her own problems with their support.

 How can I know if I am in an enmeshed relationship?

 Those in enmeshed relationships are often the last to see it.
-But with awareness you can start to recognize some of the signs: 1.
-If you cannot not tell the difference between your own emotions and those of a person with whom you have a relationship.
+But with awareness, you can start to recognize some of the signs: 1.
+If you can not tell the difference between your own emotions and those of a person with whom you have a relationship.
 2. If you feel like you need to rescue someone from their emotions.
 3. If you feel like you need someone else to rescue you from your own emotions.
 4. If you and another person do not have any personal emotional time and space.